JeanMarcMbouma/BbQ.ChatWidgets/js/00_START_HERE.md

+﻿This starting guide was consolidated into `docs/GETTING_STARTED.md` and `docs/examples/`.
-﻿# 🎊 NPM Package Creation - Final Summary
+# 🎊 NPM Package Creation - Final Summary

 ## ✅ Complete!